-A monument in the form of a broken column (to signify a life cut short) was erected by Thomas Allan, publisher of Tyneside Songs, with inscribed lines that Joe used to describe the purpose of his life:
+A monument in the form of a broken column (to signify a life cut short) was erected in 1890 by Thomas Allan, publisher of Tyneside Songs, with inscribed lines that Joe used to describe the purpose of his life:

 ‘It’s been me aim t’hev a place